Strong Approximation of Empirical Copula Processes by Gaussian Processes: Introduction

+This copula, which is unique, is a multivariate cumulative distribution function whose univariate marginals are uniform on the interval $(0,1)$.
+The Sklar's theorem provides the theoretical foundation for the widespread use of the copula approach in generating multivariate distributions from univariate distributions.
+The copula function pertaining to $\mathbb{F}(\cdot)$ may be defined by

-where, for $j = 1,\ldots,d$, $F^-_j (u) = \inf\{x : F_j(x)\geq u\}$, with $u\in[0, 1]$, is the quantile function of $F_j(\cdot)$.
+where, for $j = 1,\ldots,d$, $F^-_j (u) = \inf\{x\in \mathbb{R} : F_j(x)\geq u\}$, with $u\in[0, 1]$, denotes the quantile function of $F_j(\cdot)$.
 In the monographs by \cite{nelsen2006} and \cite{Joe1997} the reader may find detailed ingredients of the modelling theory as well as surveys of the commonly used copulas.
-Copulas have proved to be a very useful tool in the analysis of dependency structures.
-To be specific, copula $\mathbf{C}(\cdot)$ ``couples'' the joint distribution function $\mathbf{F}(\cdot)$ to its univariate marginals, capturing as such the dependence structure between the components of $\mathbf{X }= (X_1,\ldots,X_d)$.
+For in depth and overview historical notes we refer to \cite{Schweizer1991}.
+Copulas have proved to be a flexible and versatile tool in the analysis of dependency structures.
+To be more specific, copula $\mathbb{ C}(\cdot)$ ``couples'' the joint distribution function $\mathbb{ F}(\cdot)$ to its univariate marginals, capturing as such the dependence structure between the components of $\mathbf{X }= (X_1,\ldots,X_d)$.
+Indeed, most conventional measures of dependence can be explicitly expressed in terms of the copula.
 This feature has motivated successful applications in actuarial science and survival analysis (see, e.g., \cite{frees1998}, \cite{Cui2004}).
 In the literature on risk management and, more generally, in mathematical economics and mathematical finance modelling, a number of illustrations are provided (refer to books of \cite{Cherubini2004} and \cite{McNeil2005}), in particular, in the context of asset pricing and credit risk management.
-First, we introduce some definitions and notations.
-7pt Let $\mathbf{X}_{i}= (X_{1i},\ldots,X_{di})$, $i= 1,2,\ldots,$ be a sequence an independent replic{\ae} of a $d$-dimensional random vector $\mathbf{X} \in \mathds{R}^d$.
-Setting $\mathds{1}_A(\cdot)$ for the indicator function of $A$, we define, for each $n\geq1$, the empirical counterparts of $\mathbf{F}(\cdot)$, $F_1(\cdot),\ldots,F_d(\cdot)$ and $F_1^-(\cdot),\ldots,F_d^-(\cdot)$, respectively, by setting, for $j = 1,\ldots,d$,
+First, we shall introduce some notations and definitions which will be used for the statement of our forthcoming results.
+Let $\mathbf{X}_{i}= (X_{1i},\ldots,X_{di})$, $i= 1,2,\ldots$, be independent random vectors with common distribution function $\mathbb{ F}(\cdot)$ whose margins $F_{1}(\cdot),\ldots, F_d(\cdot)$ are continuous and whose copula is denoted by $\mathbb{ C}(\cdot)$.
+Define $U_{ji} = F_j(X_{ji})$, for $i=1,\ldots,n$ and $j=1,\ldots,d$.
+The random vectors $\mathbf{U}_i=(\xi_{1i},\ldots,\xi_{di})$ constitute an i.i.d. sample from $\mathbb{ C}(\cdot)$.
+Setting $\mathds{1}\{\cdots\}$ for the indicator function of $\{\cdots\}$, we define, for each $n\geq1$, the following empirical distribution functions, for $\mathbf{ x} \in \mathbb{R}^{d}$ and for $\mathbf{ u}\in[0, 1]^d$,